DURATION8 Days | ACTIVITYTrekking | MAX ALTITUDE3880 | TRIP GRADEModerate |

 The cost for a hot shower in Namche is 5$, in Dingboche is 7$ per shower.
 We will not suggest to take shower in a high altitude above Dingboche.
 Similarly, the cost for the mobile charge is 3$ per gadget up to Namche, 3$ per hour in Dingboche.
 We suggest to bring powerbank for battery backup of your gadget.

-Everest Panorama Trek is the shortest trek in the Khumbu region.
+Everest Panorama Trek is a shortest trek in Everest region.
 The main expectation of this trek is a close-up view of Mount Everest (8848.86 m) without reaching the Everest base camp.

-The 8-day Everest View Trek starts from Lukla (2840 m) and continues to Tengboche (3,860 m), the last destination.
-On the 4th day, you will reach your destination by having a night stay at Phakding (2,610 m) and Namche Bazaar (3,440 m) on the 2nd and 3rd days.
+The 8-day Everest View Trek starts from Lukla (2840 m) and continues to Tengboche (3,860 m) as the last destination.
+We will reach our final point on Third day of the trek.
+The trekking begins from Lukla to Phakding (2,610 m) to Namche Bazaar (3,440 m) day by day.
 The Panoramic view of Mt.
 Everest and Mt.
 Loshte.
 Mt.
 Loshte Shar, Amma Doblam, Tabuche, Cholache, Mt.
-Thamsekhu, Khakteka, Khusum, and Khangagru from Tengboche and its trials complete the mission of the trek.
-The rhododendron forest, Sagarmatha National Park, numerous suspension bridges over Dudh Koshi, monasteries, chorten, mane, and Sherpa culture make your time amazing.
-You will have two nights in Kathmandu and five nights in the Everest region.
+Thamserkhu, Khangtega, Khusum Khangaru from Tengboche and its trials worth it.
+The rhododendron forest, Sagarmatha National Park, numerous suspension bridges over Dudh Koshi, monasteries, chorten, mane, and Sherpa culture make a life time memory Over all trekking includes two nights in Kathmandu and five nights in the Everest region.

 Further information includes

-Tea houses have the best rooms, and food is available.
-You can get a room with an attached bathroom and a comfortable bed for a night in the Everest region.
-While in Kathmandu, a luxurious room is provided.
+Tea houses have the best rooms for overnight stays.
+Along with beds, the teahouses provide food as well.
+We can get a room with an attached bathroom and a comfortable bed for a night's stay in the Everest region.
+A luxurious room will be provided in Kathmandu.

 Luxurious accommodation is also possible in the Everest region.
 If you want to have a luxurious trek, then you should consult with your guide before the trek.